boschglobal/luisy/docs/source/reruns.rst

 For the last two cases, we can just apply the same step recursively and add the sourcecode to a list.
 Whenever we hit external dependencies, we collect their version info from the :code:`requirements.txt` and add it to a list.
+If we cannot find a `requirements.txt`, we use :py:mod:`pipdeptree` to infer the version of the dependency from the installation.
 When the recursive algorithm has stopped, we generate a hash of all the source code and version info that we have collected.